osher/swagger-json-output/README.md

     - creates `context.output` as a serializable clone of the error, making sure the clone will include the `err.message` and `err.stack` if any, together with any enumerable property that the error is decorated with.
+ - if `ctx._preOutput` handler is found - execute it, and pass it the context as argument.
+   The handler is executed synchronously (no callback involved).
  - if the `content-type` of the response should be JSON - it formats the
    output as JSON.
    Whenever the serialization fails